 git remote add public ssh://barkingiguana.com/~/code/project_name.git

-Now push the local master branch to the public repository.
+Now push the local master branch up:

 # On the local development machine